pchemguy/spec-kit/templates/decompose/prespec-analysis.md

         - low impact (unlikely to affect structure), or
         - material (may affect decomposition, SSS, or feature synthesis).

-    The block MUST be placed:
-    - at the end of the current phase output; or
-    - immediately after the section where the assumption materially affects the result.
+    By default, this block MUST be placed at the end of the current phase output.
+It MAY be placed immediately after the affected section only when local placement materially improves traceability.
 3. **Clarification Escalation (When Required)**
     The LLM MUST request clarification only when:
     - multiple interpretations are equally plausible;